Courses

 Reading the Old German Handwriting Online Course

-Learn to read the script of your ancestors and decipher your German documents!
+Learn to read the old German script in your ancestors’ records!

 Description: Learn to read the old German handwriting of your ancestors in this interactive and comprehensive course!
 Complete with flashcards, matching games, quizzes, vocabulary lists, and actual practice records, this course takes you from learning the handwritten alphabet to deciphering entire records.
 Best yet, the course is entirely self-paced and grants you life-time access – meaning you can come back and review anytime the genealogy bug bites!